AI

 Cursor excels at:

 Most productive teams use both - Cursor for daily coding, Claude Code for complex automation.
-This doubles your tool costs but testing showed 90 minutes with Claude Code cost $8 versus $2 worth of Cursor credits for identical tasks.
+This doubles your tool costs but testing showed Claude Code cost substantially more in usage credits than Cursor for identical tasks.

 Hidden costs destroying your TCO